Get Rid Of Upper Back Pain Between Shoulder Blades

 What Does My Upper Back Pain Have To Do With My Shoulder?

-One of the leading causes of shoulder pain can be traced back to poor movement in the neck or upper back.
+Poor movement in your neck or upper back is one of the leading causes of shoulder pain.
 When you sit down all day, how often do you catch yourself slouching or falling into a “bad posture”?
 Are you sitting down whilst reading this?
 Try this simple little test:

 Slump down in your chair and try and get your chest as close as you can to your thighs.
-Now try and lift your hands up over-head, pretty hard isn’t it?
+Now try and lift your hands over-head, pretty har.?
 Now sit up nice and tall, neck long and chest proud.
 Repeat the same movement with your hands.
-You get a lot more movement don’t you?
+You get a lot more range, don’t you?

-When you limit the movement in a bunch of joints in your body that are made to be mobile (your upper back).
-You make the joints next to them have to work harder to pick up the slack (the shoulders, neck, lower back).
-As you already know the lower back is the most commonly injured area in our body, followed by our shoulders and guess what the third is. . . . the neck.
+When movement is limited in mobile in some areas ( like your upper back), you make the joints next to them have to work harder to pick up the slack (the shoulders, neck, lower back).
+As you already know, the lower back is the most commonly injured area in our body, followed by our shoulders and guess what?
+The third is the neck.

 Here’s how I like to keep my upper back loose and healthy: